Oliver Sherwood

 Oliver Martin Carwardine Sherwood (born 23 March 1955) is a British horse trainer who specialises in training horses that compete in National Hunt racing.
+He began training in 1984, sending out over 1,100 winners, before retiring as a trainer in 2023, to become an assistant trainer.
+Sherwood's most notable achievements were winning the Hennesy Gold Cup in 2014, and Grand National in 2015, both with Many Clouds.

 Background

-Sherwood's parents, Nat and Heather Sherwood, were both talented point-to-point horse riders.
-They each won many races during the 1950s and 1960s.
+Sherwood was born 23 March 1955, to his father Nat Sherwood and mother Heather Sherwood.
+His parents were successful Point-to-point jockeys, both of whom winning races during the 1950s and 1960s.
 Sherwood's younger brother, Simon, was a successful jockey best noted for winning the 1989 Cheltenham Gold Cup on Desert Orchid.